iLoveOrca1/Winbox-in-Linux/README.md

 # Winbox for Linux

-This is just a script to create a desktop entry of winbox on a terminal, not the entire winbox application on its own.
+This is just a script to create a desktop entry for winbox, not the entire winbox application on its own.
+You can download the executable manually from https://mikrotik.com/download.

 ## How to install